 Finally, you’ll start to notice your baby is much more alert.
-They’re now likely to be awake for around ten hours a day, as oppose to six in previous weeks.
+They’re now likely to be awake for around ten hours a day, as opposed to six in previous weeks.
 That means it’s a great time to start establishing a sleeping routine, as you’re definitely due some rest by now!
 You can help them establish the difference between night and day by following simple steps like keeping the house bright and noise levels normal in the daytime.
-Of course, every baby is different and what works for one might not work for your baby.
-It’s all about finding the best sleeping routine for you.
+Of course, every baby is different and what works for one might not work for your baby so you need to find the right routine for you.

 How much should a 5-week-old baby be eating?